In the formula for yearly compounding, a = p(1 + r)n, n represents __________.

 Go through the explanation to understand better.

-In very simple words, the compound interest earned on the money that was previously earned as the interest.
+In very simple words, the compound interest is earned on the money that was previously earned as the interest.
 Compound interest causes interest and account balances to grow.

 A(t) = P(1 + r/n)nt